-A spinal headache is not a normal headache.
-It is triggered when fluid leaks from your spine, messes up the fluid pressure around your brain, and stretches the nerves of your brain, causing head pain.
+A spinal headache is triggered when fluid leaks from your spine.
+The leakage decreases the fluid pressure around your brain, causing it to sag downward.
+When the brain sags, it stretches the surrounding nerves, creating intense head pain .

 There are some predictable risk factors for getting this type of headache.
-For instance, spinal headaches occur in a third of people who receive a spinal tap (AKA lumbar puncture).
+For instance, spinal headaches occur in a third of people who receive a spinal tap (also called a lumbar puncture).

 Learn the ins and outs of spinal headaches, including causes, symptoms, and treatment options.
-Then you can be prepared for one if you ever have to experience a spinal headache.
+Then, you can be prepared if you ever wake up with spinal headache.

 The most common reasons you might need a spinal tap are:

-How long does it take for a spinal headache to go away?
+How long do spinal headaches last?
 A spinal headache can last for hours or potentially days.
 If a headache lasts any longer than a day, you should schedule a consultation immediately.
-There are rare but life-threatening complications that may arise from persistent spinal headache.
+There are rare but life-threatening complications that may arise from persistent spinal headaches.

 Spinal headaches usually go away with no treatment.
-The two out of ten people who suffer from a spinal headache who require some treatment can often relieve pain at home.
+2 out of 10 people who suffer from a spinal headache can often relieve pain with chiropractic care and all-natural or over-the-counter painkillers.

-But there are a few reasons you should seek help when you get a spinal headache.
+But there are a few reasons you should seek medical advice when you get a spinal headache.

-When are symptoms serious enough to see a medical professional?
+When are symptoms serious enough to see a healthcare professional?

 Can a spinal headache go away on its own?
-Yes, eight in ten spinal headaches improve without treatment.
-For those of us trying to avoid chemicals in our body, this is good news.
+Yes, 8 out of 10 spinal headaches go away on their own without treatment.

-For the other two out of ten, fret not.
-There are some natural treatments, such as all-natural painkillers and chiropractic care.
+For the other 2 out of 10, fret not.
+There are some natural treatments, such as all-natural painkillers and chiropractic care, that may provide relief.

 Treating spinal headaches doesn’t have to be complicated.
 At Denver Upper Cervical Chiropractic, we believe in treating the root cause of your headache.

-How do you get rid of a spinal headache?
-Here are some all-natural remedies for spinal headaches.
+How do you get rid of a spinal headache ?
+Here are some all-natural remedies to get rid of a spinal headache:

 Chiropractic care is the best way to solve issues with cerebrospinal fluid levels.